 We’ve answered all these questions for you.

-Before getting your first ever laser hair removal treatment on any areas of your body, you need to have a full consultation and a patch test.
+Before getting your first-ever laser hair removal treatment on any area of your body, you need to have a full complimentary consultation and a patch test.

 During your consultation, our laser experts listen to your needs and goals.
-Ask you questions about your background, medical condition and lifestyle.
+The consultant will ask you questions about your background, medical condition and lifestyle.

 Please note that even if you had laser hair removal on some other areas of your body, for each and every new area, we need to perform a new patch test.